 Ethanol has a long and storied history as a fuel.
 The Model T, The Ford Motor Company's first car, ran on corn-based ethanol in 1908.
-MTBE (methyl tertiary butyl ether) used to be the oxygenating factor for gasoline but ethanol replaced it in 2003.
-MTBE contaminated groundwater and ethanol became the preferred environmental choice.
+MTBE (methyl tertiary butyl ether) once was the oxygenating factor for gasoline, but ethanol replaced it in 2003.
+MTBE contaminated groundwater, and ethanol became the preferred environmental choice.
 Since 2003, most fueling stations around the United States now provide ethanol blended fuels.
-New laws including the Alternative Motor Fuels Act (1988), Clean Air Act (1990), Energy Policy Act (2005) and The Renewable Fuel Standard Program (RFS) signed in 2006, have all mandated ethanol blending in fuels.
+New laws, including the Alternative Motor Fuels Act (1988), Clean Air Act (1990), Energy Policy Act (2005), and The Renewable Fuel Standard Program (RFS) signed in 2006, have all mandated ethanol blending in fuels.

 Ethanol is a volatile commodity.
-In 2012 when corn made all-time highs at almost $8.50 per bushel, the price of ethanol was almost $2.60 per gallon.
-In 2011 when sugar traded up to 36 cents per pound, the price of ethanol was $2.93 per gallon.
-In late February 2015, corn was around the $3.90 per bushel level and sugar was trading at 14 cents per pound.
+In 2012, when corn prices made all-time highs at almost $8.50 per bushel, the price of ethanol was almost $2.60 per gallon.
+In 2011, when sugar traded up to 36 cents per pound, the price of ethanol was $2.93 per gallon.
+In late February 2015, corn was around $3.90 per bushel and sugar was trading at 14 cents per pound.
 At the same time, ethanol was around $1.38 per gallon.
 As you can see, the price of ethanol is highly correlated with corn and sugar prices.

 Ethanol futures trade on the New York Mercantile Exchange (NYMEXS) division of the Chicago Mercantile Exchange (CME).
 Each futures contract represents 42,000 gallons of ethanol, and the minimum tick size is $0.0001 or $4.20.
 Contracts are available for shorter durations than for oil, gasoline, or other fuels.
 This is because ethanol is an agricultural fuel and weather has a huge effect on its price.